 While we were at the “inn,” a little kid sharing a home with our childish innkeeper asked us about saving the Crystals.
 How do you already know about our quest?
 Are we sure we want to sleep in the house of a spy?

 While we were in town, Kyle solved a simple jumping puzzle to get the Cure spell.
-I say “simple,” but this is actually a little obnoxious, as you have to go through the invisible back door of a house to get it, and so as a kid I didn’t notice it was there for the first two dungeons!
+I say “simple,” but this is actually a little obnoxious, as you have to go through the invisible back door of a house to get it, and so, when I was younger, I didn’t notice it was there for the first two dungeons!
 There’s a similar puzzle involving a bottle in Link to the Past but that’s nowhere near as critical as a game’s only Cure spell!
-The Life spell is tucked away even deeper – I’m starting to wonder if the level designer on this game went on to make decisions for Kingdom Hearts and its “no Cure for a quarter of the game” design.
+The Life spell is tucked away even deeper – I’m starting to wonder if the level designer on this game went on to make decisions for Kingdom Hearts, what with its “no Cure for a quarter of the game” design.
 Spells in this game are based on the original FFI model, though this game gives separate, flat cast totals each for White Magic, Black Magic and “Wizard Magic,” instead of breaking things up by levels.

 We finally (erm, I suppose I should say “initially,” as I’ve been fudging the order of events since I started to discuss Foresta) found Kaeli and her mother, two of the only people unaffected by the life-draining for pretty much no reason.
 Kaeli was a forest-loving young woman who could talk to trees and was dressed in a green dress and a… golden tiara?
 And she has heavy plate mail in her equipment?
 Where is it on her sprite?
 And not to forget her battle axe, which isn’t exactly what you’d expect in a Druid’s kit.
 The European artwork for this game incorporates both the dress and mail into her design, which makes for an interesting mix.
 We learned that Kaeli’s father, Captain Mac, had sailed away not long ago but had not returned (why they expected him back so soon, they didn’t specify), and had forgotten his special cap in his rush process.
 Thrilling personal drama.